John Brockington

 During those years he directed plays for the Freddy Wood Theatre, The Vancouver Playhouse and many other companies.
 Well-remembered productions included The Three Sisters; Hamlet (with his brother Peter in the title role; Who’s Afraid of Virginia Wolf; Rodger’s and Hart’s The Boys from Syracuse; Pinter’s No Man’s Land; the terrifying Marat/Sade; and the opera Albert Herring.
 He also acted in many plays, including The Front Page, Tartuffe and the North American premiere of Waiting for Godot.

-During these years John was a teacher of unusual knowledge and vitality, a mock-stern witty taskmaster, as many of the graduates of the UBC Department of Theatre would attest.
+John was a teacher of unusual knowledge and vitality, a mock-stern witty taskmaster, as many of the graduates of the UBC Department of Theatre would attest.
 John had a wide range of interests which he pursued with unmatched vigour.
 He amassed exhaustive collections of Broadway musical recordings and film videos ranging from early Hollywood up to the latest DVD.
 John shared his passion for his favourite authors with his many friends, often introducing them to such delights as the comic eccentricities of E.F.
 Benson, the heart-rending novels of Barbara Pym, and latterly the darkly set pieces of Alan Bennett.
 His favourite author was Evelyn Waugh; his favourite playwright as a director was Harold Pinter.
 Travel; plants; Art history; opera (a lifelong passion); gourmet cooking; bridge; learning Italian; Internetting; the history of the movies.
 John was a man who lived life to the full, and oh, how he will be missed.
+Read more.

 Teaching